 Teach About Consent

-These days, there are dozens of ways a teen girl can be sexually pressured, such as being asked to send a nude picture over Snapchat to physical assault.
+These days, there are dozens of ways a teen girl can be sexually pressured, from such situations as being asked to send a nude picture over Snapchat to physical assault.
 It’s imperative that you teach your teen daughter that she always has the option to say “no” to something she is not comfortable with.
 It doesn’t matter whether all the other kids are doing it, she really cares about the person, or she said “yes” before — if she doesn’t feel sure about an activity, it is always within her rights to say “no.” Let her know that if she is ever in a situation where someone does not respect her wishes, it’s important to get out of that environment as soon as possible, and that she can always call or text you for help.

 Describe Dating as a “Learning Experience”